devpatelcan/lego-brick-sorter/README.md

 <br>

 ![20260104_165021](https://github.com/user-attachments/assets/b14a4339-bf87-4be7-b4f0-483441ef8342)
-*ResNet18 predeicstions in the terminal as well as archived brick images for future training to improve model accuracy.*
+*ResNet18 predictions in the terminal as well as archived brick images for future training to improve model accuracy.*

 <br>